ujjwalguptaofficial/fortjs-doc/docs/advanced/socket-io.md

 ```

-We have created a method - "initSocketIo" which will initializes the socket.io.
-This uses `httpServer` object.
+We have created a method - "initSocketIo" which will initializes the socket.io `Server` using `httpServer` object.

+Here is example for implementation - [Fortjs socket.io](https://github.com/ujjwalguptaofficial/fortjs-examples/tree/master/socket.io)